pointwisegmbh/locarta-public-docs/android/docs/unity.md

 ### 2) Set publisher key

-Add file  named `locarta.properties` to `./Assets/Plugins/Android/assets` folder.
+Add a file named `locarta.properties` to the `./Assets/Plugins/Android/assets` folder.

-The file should look like:
+Set the file contents to the following:

 ```
 pid=<YOUR PUBLISHER ID>